USEPA/WNTR/documentation/installation.rst

 	Matplotlib.
 For more information on Python package dependencies, see :ref:`requirements`.

-	Anaconda also comes with Spyder, an IDE, that includes enhanced editing and debug features along with a graphical user interface that is very similar to MATLAB |copy| The Mathworks, Inc. Debugging options are available from the toolbar.
+	Anaconda also comes with Spyder, an IDE, that includes enhanced editing and debug features along with a graphical user interface.
+	Debugging options are available from the toolbar.
 	Code documentation is displayed in the object inspection window.
 Pop-up information on class structure and functions is displayed in the editor and console windows.